ropensci/taxadb/README.md

 ```

 The default behavior installs only the ITIS database.
 You can also
-specify a list of authorities to install, or install every authority
+specify a list of authorities to install, or install every provider
 using `td_create("all")`.

 ## Test drive